cryscan/bevy-hikari/README.md

     pub max_temporal_reuse_count: usize,
     /// Spatial reservoir sample count is capped by this value. pub max_spatial_reuse_count: usize,
+    /// Max lifetime of a reservoir sample before being replaced with new one. pub max_reservoir_lifetime: f32,
     /// Half angle of the solar cone apex in radians. pub solar_angle: f32,
     /// Count of indirect bounces.